SelfMagician/Magic/index.md

 -   Translation books.
 -   Souls, Soul fragments and Cords color.
 -   Head top ring with color for Non-Selfs and Dead Selfs.
--   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Selfs and Dead Selfs.
+-   Looking and touching Husband, Boyfriend, Wife, Girlfriend, gives Self and overrides Non-Selfs and Dead Selfs.
 -   Infinite Energy for Self.
 -   Infinite Magic units for Self.
 -   Infinite Cords and Soul fragments for Self.
 -   Infinite Avatars for Self.
 -   Magic by Non-Selfs and Dead Selfs in and on Self and Self things is disabled.
--   No spell Magic.
+-   Magic by spells is disabled.
+-   Magic to replace gender is disabled.
+-   Magic to misplace body parts is disabled.
 -   No Non-Selfs and Dead Selfs in and on Self things.
 -   No deletion of memory by Non-Selfs and Dead Selfs.
 -   No memory extraction and foresight by Non-Selfs and Dead Selfs.
 -   No Self memory and Self foresight, in and on Self and Self things by Non-Selfs and Dead Selfs.
 -   No naked Body of Self by Non-Selfs and Dead Selfs.
--   No gender replacement with Magic.
--   No Body part misplacement with Magic.
 -   No copying of Self Avatar, Avatars, Self Voice frequency by Non-Selfs and Dead Selfs.
 -   No disease.
 -   No pain.